 The combination of factors including soil, climate and environment that gives food its distinctive character.

 Terroir – a term ordinarily reserved for the wine industry – is increasingly being used to explain why meat produced in distinct regions has individual qualities and tastes different from other meat.
 Since working with a number of farmers in different parts of the country, we've been surprised at just how noticeable the difference in flavour is from farm to farm.

 We take great pride in the unique and incredible flavours that our meats possess.
 It's important to us that we know what affects those flavours and why you might prefer one region's meat over another.

-Farming in a way that is better for the animals, us as humans and the planet isn’t always easy at the beginning.
-Many of our farmers haven’t always farmed in a natural way, they have had to go through a transition to get to where they are today, and a make a choice to use different methods than those they’re used to.
-We appreciate that that choice can be difficult which is why we’re here to make it easier.
+Farming in a way that is better for the animals, us as humans and the planet isn't always easy at the beginning.
+Many of our farmers haven't always farmed in the natural way they do today — they have had to go through a transition to get to where they are today, making a choice to use different methods than those they're used to.
+We appreciate that that choice can be difficult, which is why we're here to make it easier.

 Our farmers are our family.
 They are an integral part of The Ethical Butcher community and we want to support them in every way that we can.
-We provide our farmers with Holistic Management training which will help to safeguard their future as the demand for ethical meat increases.
+We provide our farmers with Holistic Management training, which helps to safeguard their future as the demand for ethical meat increases.

 We will continue to visit and conduct interviews with our farmers so that you can get to know them as well as we do.

-Our farmers honour natural systems and farm in ways that increase bio-diversity and regenerate the land, having a positive impact on the British countryside.
-Many of our farmers have measured a net loss of carbon as a result of the methods they employ improving soil health and combat climate change.
+Our farmers honour natural systems and farm in ways that increase biodiversity and regenerate the land, having a positive impact on the British countryside.
+Many of our farmers have measured a large sequestration of carbon which may be taking more from the atmosphere than the animals produce as a result of the methods they employ, improving soil health and combating climate change.
 We believe all farming should be like this, so a proportion of our profits will be channelled into training more farmers in regenerative techniques.

 A considered process